tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 ```
 > The app will be compiled and then started.
 It can take a while.
 Ignore any warnings that show up in the command window when starting.
 >
-> The TCP-support for MR-Clock may require require permissions in your firewall.
-If you not being prompted,
+> External access to the app over HTTP and TCP-support for MR-Clock may require require permissions in your firewall.
+> If you not being prompted,
 > see the **Appsettings.json** for which port numbers that are used for polling and broadcast.

 4. After the App server is started, open a web browser and surf to http://localhost:5000.
+Other users surf to your computers IP-address and same port number, i.e. to http://192.168.0.182:5000.
 The client App will be downloaded and started automatically.

 > During client app loading, a special page is shown.